Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Methods

 \section{Methods}

 The analysis proceeds in three connected stages.
-We first assign each cluster a probabilistic progenitor family using chemo-dynamical clustering (§\,\ref{sec:clustering}), then reconstruct progenitor-specific enrichment histories within a hierarchical Bayesian framework (§\,\ref{sec:hierarc_modelling}), and finally test whether multiple-population properties depend on the inferred environment after controlling for cluster mass and metallicity (§\,\ref{sec:MP_methods_MPs}).
+We first assigned each cluster a probabilistic progenitor family using chemo-dynamical clustering (Sect. \ref{sec:clustering}), then reconstructed progenitor-specific enrichment histories within a hierarchical Bayesian framework (Sect. \ref{sec:hierarc_modelling}), and finally tested whether multiple-population properties depend on the inferred environment after controlling for cluster mass and metallicity (Sect. \ref{sec:MP_methods_MPs}).